 Start dates differ from region to region ... even within a gardening zone.

 Try these 2 easy steps to calculate the best time to start your seeds where you live.

-- Determine the last frost date for your region.
+1. Determine the last frost date for your region.
 If you’re not sure, contact your local extension office.
 You can also view the freeze/frost information provided by the National Climatic Data Center.
-Select your state from the drop-down list.
-On the opened chart, choose the city closest to you.
-You’ll see the average last frost dates for spring (and first frost for fall) dates – among plenty of other data.

 Waiting longer to plant after the last frost date will reduce the chance of losing your tomato crop to freeze and will allow the ground to warm – which is the kind of environment in which tomatoes do best!